its-edalo/slay-the-jokers/INSTALL.md

 If you need help or have suggestions, contact me at `itsedalo@gmail.com`.

-## Pre-Step: Request Your Credential File
+## Pre-Step: Request Your Upload Key

-Before starting, contact me at `itsedalo@gmail.com` to receive a credential file.
+Before starting, contact me at `itsedalo@gmail.com` to receive an upload key file.

 ## Step 1: Back Up Your Save Folder